What are Qualifying Sessions?

 Qualifying point: 3

-Qualifying Sessions Programme April to July 2024 (Easter/Trinity Term)
+Qualifying Sessions Programme April to July 2025 (Easter/Trinity Term) - NC Programme Subject to Change

 Themes: Advocacy Skills; Legal Knowledge, Justice & the Rule of Law